-The applicable accounting guidance establishes a framework for measuring fair value and expands required disclosure about the fair value measurements of assets and liabilities.
-This guidance requires the Company to classify and disclose assets and liabilities measured at fair value on a recurring basis, as well as fair value measurements of assets and liabilities in periods subsequent to initial measurement, in a three-tier fair value hierarchy as described below.
+Statement of Financial Accounting Standards 157, "Fair Value Measurements" (SFAS 157) establishes a framework for measuring fair value and expands required disclosure about the fair value measurements of assets and liabilities.
+SFAS 157 requires the Company to classify and disclose assets and liabilities measured at fair value on a recurring basis, as well as fair value measurements of assets and liabilities in periods subsequent to initial measurement, in a three-tier fair value hierarchy as described below.

-The guidance defines fair value as the exchange price that would be received for an asset or paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
-The guidance describes three levels of inputs that may be used to measure fair value:
+SFAS 157 defines fair value as the exchange price that would be received for an asset or paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+Valuation techniques used to measure fair value under SFAS 157 must maximize the use of observable inputs and minimize use of unobservable inputs.
+The standard describes three levels of inputs that may be used to measure fair value: